Should I soak wood before smoking

 • Temperature drops: Steam cools your smoker, making cooking uneven.

-• Longer wait: Wet wood takes 30-60 minutes to dry before smoking.
+• Longer wait: Wet wood stalls at the boil point for up to 30 minutes before it even starts smoking.

 Dry wood wins for most BBQ.
 It’s simpler and tastier.